joheinze/PriNCe/docs/advanced.rst

    :local:
    :depth: 2

-:mod:`prince_config` -- default configuration options
+:mod:`prince.config` -- default configuration options
 .....................................................

 The module contains all static options of PriNCe that are not meant to be changed in run time.

-.. automodule:: prince_config
+.. automodule:: prince.config
    :members:

 :mod:`prince.core` -- Core module